mixmastamyk/tconf/readme.rst

 **Points of interest:**

-- Turtle will attempt to convert or "coerce" string values gathered from a config source into the expected (annotated or inferred) non-string type.
+- Turtle will attempt to convert or "coerce" string values gathered from a config source into an expected (annotated or inferred) non-string type.

 - Values are then type checked via the
   `typeguard <https://pypi.org/project/typeguard/>`_ module.